Frequently Asked Questions (FAQ)

 How many Kentucky colonels are there?

-There are currently over 190,000-310,000 Kentucky colonels, living in more than 87 countries around the world.
+We estimate that there are currently over 190,000-310,000 Kentucky colonels, living or traveling, telling stories about Old Kentucky in more than 150 civil countries around the world at any given time since 2020.

 How easy is it to become a Kentucky Colonel?